afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 - Generate load on the deployed service (using [locust](https://locust.io))
 - Add approval gates into the delivery pipeline
 - Add automated SLO-based quality evaluations both pre and post release
-- Show how keptn can orchestrate self-healing patterns and tools (like scaling a helm deployment)
+- Show how Keptn can orchestrate self-healing patterns and tools (like scaling a helm deployment)

 Keptn is unopinionated about tooling.
 A key strength of Keptn is it allows you to bring the tooling and observability platforms you already use and with which you are familiar.